Kyl67899/Kyl67899/README.md

 Lock down your accounts: turn on MFA, use unique passwords, and consider freezing your credit if you’re not applying for loans.
 It kills a ton of fraud attempts.

 Want more tips?
 I put together a quick, practical guide to help you spot the small mistakes that put your digital life at risk and how to fix them fast.
-Inside, you’ll find simple, effective tips that actually make a difference, including how to freeze your credit to protect yourself from identity theft.
-Download my Everyday Tips To Keep You Safe Online guide.
+Inside, you’ll find simple, effective tips that actually make a difference, including how to freeze your credit to protect yourself from identity theft
 </p>

 <h2>📫 Contact Me</h2>